bevanDon/csci3055u-project-template/README.md

 ```

 5.Functional programming constructs either as part of the language or supported by the standard library of the runtime.
-> -Kotlin offers  first class  functional support this is again inspired Java however it was created with support in mind and this resulted better support generally speaking.
+> - Kotlin offers  first class  functional support this is again inspired Java however it was created with support in mind and this resulted better support generally speaking.
 Additionly, this is better support for refactoring blocs of code.
 *We can observe*
 ```kotlin
 class MyClass {